Alopecia Fungal Infection: Causes, Symptoms, and Treatment

 Symptoms and Diagnosis

-Fungal infection hair loss often starts as patches of hair loss with scaling, redness, or black dots where hair breaks off.
-Unlike genetic causes, fungal infections trigger inflammation and discomfort.
+Fungal infection hair loss symptoms usually begin as patches of thinning with scaling, redness, or black dots where strands snap off at the scalp.
+Unlike genetic causes, a dermatophyte infection brings inflammation and discomfort.

-Other scalp conditions, such as seborrheic dermatitis, can appear similar but rarely cause significant balding areas.
+Other scalp conditions, such as seborrheic dermatitis, can look similar but rarely cause meaningful balding.
 Early recognition prevents scarring and permanent damage.

 Microscopy and Diagnostic Tests